ioncache/dotfiles/README.md

 TODO
 ----

-- install fonts in correct place on linux
 - make dependencies install correctly on linux
 - make dependencies upgrade existing installed versions possibly
 - install vim-plug plugins automatically
-- do something other than the silly make file... or at least use less bash in the file and more make style commands
 - if the dotfiles installed did not exist before the installation, then maybe the restore task should remove them; but this could have issues if the user subsequently added one of those files; maybe ask the user if they want the files removed
 - ask user if they would like vim or emacs (or editor of their choice) to be their default editor in the EDITOR env variable